r4victor/tenthousandmeters/content/blog/python_bts_11.md

 import m
 ```

 What do you think it does?
 Intuitively, it tells Python to import a module named `"m"` and assign the module to the variable `m`.
-But this explanation leaves unclear what a module is and what the variable `m` is set to exactly.
+The problem with this explanation is that it doesn't differentiate between a module and a module object.
 What the statement `import m` actually does is tell Python to find a module named `"m"`, create a module object for that module, and assign the module object to the variable `m`.

 A **module** is anything that Python considers a module and knows how to create a module object for.
 This includes things like Python files, directories and built-in modules written in C. We'll discuss the full list a bit later.

 The primary reason to import any module is to get an access to the functions, classes, constants and other names that the module defines.
 These names must be stored somewhere, and this is what module objects are for.
 A **module object** is a Python object that acts as a namespace for the module's names.
 The names are stored in the module object's dictionary (available as `m.__dict__`), so we can access them as attributes.

-Beware that the term "module" is often applied to module objects as well.

 If you wonder how module objects are implemented, here's the definition from [`Objects/moduleobject.c`](https://github.com/python/cpython/blob/3.9/Objects/moduleobject.c):